 - Altitude testing chamber – simulates depleted and normal ambient pressure; suitable for testing the integrity of packages

-- Vibrations testing chamber – simulates vibrations occurring while transporting in different modes by using a servo hydraulic system.
+- Vibrations testing chamber – simulates vibrations occurring while transporting in different modes by using a servo-hydraulic system.
 Can simulate vibrations felt on aircraft or delivery vehicle

 There are other tests with climatic chambers possible based on the requirement of the product.
-The term is fairly all encompassing and covers both climatic and environmental testing.
+The term is fairly all-encompassing and covers both climatic and environmental testing.
 Some of the other tests in climatic chambers include

-- Highly Accelerated Life Testing (HALT) – accelerated stress testing in short time to reveal design weaknesses
+- Highly Accelerated Life Testing (HALT) – accelerated stress testing in a short time to reveal design weaknesses

-- Highly Accelerated Stress Screening (HASS) – used for high reliability applications
+- Highly Accelerated Stress Screening (HASS) – used for high-reliability applications

 - Environmental Stress Screening (ESS) – helps to offer a more reliable product to the end consumer

-By using climatic chambers to test products before they ship to customers, manufacturers ensure reliability of the product enhancing the reputation of the manufacturer.
+By using climatic chambers to test products before they ship to customers, manufacturers ensure the reliability of the product enhancing the reputation of the manufacturer.

 4) Humidity chamber